 - Designate a lead investigator for the case.

-- Determine who will man the base camp with the computer, DVR camera set up and other equipment needed to monitor the investigation in real time.
+- Determine who mans the base camp with the computer, DVR camera set up, and other equipment needed to monitor the investigation in real time.

 Preliminary Walk-Through Procedure

-You need to create a procedure for conducting a preliminary walk-through of the site with the client.
+Create a procedure for conducting a preliminary walk-through of the site with your client.
 This is best done with the team leader and the person in charge of setting up the equipment.
-This protocol should include specific questions to ask the client based on the client's concerns and report of paranormal activity.
-While there are no guarantees you'll capture evidence of ghostly activity, you increase the odds the more time you spend in this part of the investigation.
-Sometimes a walk-through jogs the client's memory of past encounters or events not mentioned previously.
+Include specific questions to ask the client based on their concerns and stories of paranormal activity.
+While there are no guarantees you'll capture evidence of ghostly activity, you increase the odds the more time you spend on this part of the investigation.
+Sometimes, a walk-through jogs a client's memory of past encounters or events previously not mentioned.

 Protocols for Evaluating Paranormal Investigation Evidence

-Some teams prefer to work in real time evaluation during the investigation.
+Some teams prefer to work in a real time evaluation during the investigation.
 Some cases may demand this type of approach, while others may require going over the evidence after the initial investigation.
-Create protocols for both types of investigation so you can easily take on both types of cases.
+Create protocols for both types of investigation so you can easily take on whichever one you encounter.

-It can be a monotonous process of viewing hours of video with no activity.
+This can be a monotonous process of viewing hours of video with no activity.
 Include techniques members can use to prevent their minds from wondering and possibly missing valuable paranormal activity.
-If possible, work in teams.
-You need to view the video with the sound off the first time and then a second time with the sound on.
-The latter viewing may also review captured EVPs.

 You want to review other types of evidence and create documentation of these.
 It's important that the original photos, videos, EVPS, and other forms of evidence be preserved.
-Copies can be used to use various software evaluations.
+Copies can be used for various software evaluations.

-You want to review the photos and then download to a computer program that allows you to control lighting, contrast and color.
-This will allow you to discover possible anomalies not seen in the original photo.
-If you do see something odd in the original photo or video, this type of software helps you make a determination of the anomaly.
+First review the photos and then download to a computer program that allows you to control lighting, contrast, and color.
+This makes it possible to discover anomalies not seen in the original photo.
+If you do see something odd in the original photo or video, this type of software helps you make a determination if it's an artifact or a real anomaly.
 You need perimeters for conducting this type of analysis, so everyone follows the same protocols.

 You will also need to set a standard for declaring an audio recording as an authentic EVP since there can be different types of interference.
-It's vital that you have set guidelines for how-to make this type of evaluation, since there is the risk of contamination from street sounds or radio frequencies.
+It's vital that you have set guidelines for how-to make this type of evaluation, since there is the risk of contamination from street sounds, rustling clothing, or radio frequencies.

 Create Team Paranormal Investigation Protocols

 It's important that your team create these and other protocols for your paranormal investigations.
-When you follow set guidelines and protocols, it ensures a continuity in your investigation and removes the risk of false conclusion based on contaminated evidence.
+When you follow set guidelines and protocols, it ensures a continuity in your investigation and removes the risk of false conclusions drawn from contaminated evidence.